LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/CustomBots.md

 ### Create a custom bot

 {: .important}
 LivePerson recommends that —before you create a bot— you set up the [domains](intent-builder-domains.html), [intents](intent-builder-intents.html), and [entities](intent-builder-entities.html) that the bot will need.
-This makes creation of the bot much faster and easier because the [NLU Assist tool](conversation-builder-nlu-assist.html) can use that information along the way to suggest suitable intents and entities to use.
+This makes creation of the bot much faster and easier because the [Assist tool](conversation-builder-assist.html) can use that information along the way to suggest suitable intents and entities to use.

 **To create a custom bot**